porcoesphino/knowledge/sciences/social/political_science/governments_primer.md

-Another framing is through [realism](https://en.wikipedia.org/wiki/Realism_(international_relations)) from international relations theory and there world politics is thought of as an enduring competition among self-interested states jostling for power and positioning; and then a government is any system that allows states that continue to exist or increase in power.
+Another framing is through [realism](https://en.wikipedia.org/wiki/Realism_(international_relations)) from international relations theory and there world politics is thought of as an enduring competition among self-interested states jostling for power and positioning; and then a government is any system that allows states to continue to exist or increase in power.
 Unlike the earlier framings, this accounts for governments that are less ideal but do occur, like [tyrannies](https://en.wikipedia.org/wiki/Tyrant).

 This is a pretty simplified, academic view and both philosophy and political science cover a lot more ground.
-Most governments come with a history and that includes biases.
+Most governments also come with a history and that includes biases.
 This can be taken so far to include our basal animal biology.
 A system of government that has citizens give up unwanted freedoms to protect the desired freedoms has benefits.
 Some forms of government take the position